WoW-Gold-Farming/wow-gold-farming.github.io/_posts/2023-06-03-scarlet-monastary.markdown

 ## The Notable Drops

+### World Drops
+These world drops can drop in this dungeon, but the chance of a drop is very low.

+{% include pool-high.html %}

 ### Blues
+These items are unique to Scarlet Monastary.

 - {% include wowhead-item.html itemId="7759" note="Archon Chestpiece" %}
 - {% include wowhead-item.html itemId="7728" note="Beguiler Robes" %}